Missing resources, wrong scope, lifecycle drift, and state mismatches.

 GCP BILLING_DISABLED means the consumer project has no active billing account attached or its linked billing account is not in an active state for service usage.

-GCP NOT_FOUND means the requested entity cannot be resolved in the specified project, location, or parent resource namespace.
+GCP NOT_FOUND means the target entity cannot be resolved in the requested project, location, parent collection, or service-specific resource namespace.

 Compare Guide